James Balfour, 1st Baron Balfour of Glenawley: Biography

 Balfour was the second son of Lord Pittendreich, a judge, and Margaret Balfour, daughter and heiress of James Balfour of Burleigh Castle.
 His elder brother, Michael, was created Lord Balfour of Burleigh in 1609.
 (Baron Balfour of Glenawley is sometimes identified as the second son of the first Lord Balfour of Burleigh, but this appears to be an error.)

 In 1573, James Balfour received in fee a charter for the lands at Costertoun in the lordship of Musselburgh from Robert Pitcairn, commendator of Dunfermline Abbey.
 In 1599, he was styled as feuar of Pitcullo.
 Balfour was a favourite of James VI and was knighted at some point.
 By 1617, he was referred to as Sir James Balfour of Pitcullo.

-Along with James Hamilton, 1st Earl of Abercorn and Andrew Stuart, 1st Baron Castle Stuart, Balfour was among the most important of the ennobled "undertakers" — the English and Scots tasked with the colonisation of Ulster.
+Along with the 1st Earl of Abercorn and the 1st Baron Castle Stuart, Balfour was among the most important of the ennobled "undertakers" — the English and Scots tasked with the colonisation of Ulster.
 Balfour was the largest planter in Fermanagh; in addition to the lands he received from the crown, he also purchased lands from his elder brother Lord Burleigh, also an undertaker.
 By 1641, his lands in the baronies of Knockninny and Magherastephana covered 8,275 acres (7,520 of which were turning a profit).

 Sir James purchased his brother's land in Fermanagh by deed dated 7 January 1615.
 The land included Lisnaskea, where around 1620, he began construction on Castle Balfour.

 On 8 November 1619, Balfour was created Baron Balfour of Glenawley (a Scoticisation of Clanawley) of Fermanagh, in the Peerage of Ireland.
 The title became extinct upon the death of his younger son, the third Baron (who had succeeded his elder brother), in 1636.
 The lordship of Glenawley was revived in 1661 for Hugh Hamilton, 1st Baron of Glenawley, whose wife, Arabella Susan Balfour of Pitcullo, was also a relative, a daughter of a Sir William Balfour, and a nephew of Lord Balfour's daughter Anne.

 His uncle Michael Balfour of Mountwhanny, Commendator of Melrose Abbey, was the ancestor of the Balfours of Orkney.
 His younger brother William Balfour, who also settled in Ireland, was the ancestor of the Townley-Balfour family of Townley Hall, County Louth.